SOLAS-TTRPG/SOLAS/README.md

 Sometimes a roll is specified as “advantaged” which means dice rolls succeed on a 3 or higher.
 Another variant is “disadvantaged” which means dice rolls succeed on a 5 or higher.
 Rolling a 6 is always considered to be 2 successes.
 Advantages and disadvantages don't stack, you can only be "advantaged" or "disadvantaged" and any amount of each cancels out.
 Having double advantage means the dice are successes on twos or higher.

 Rolls can be used to determine damage, healing, or checks of your abilities.
-The weapon, trick, or GM will describe what you are trying to accomplish and what attribute you will be using.
+The weapon, spell, or GM will describe what you are trying to accomplish and what attribute you will be using.
 If your GM calls for a Dexterity roll (perhaps you've activated a trap!), you would roll a number of dice equal to your dexterity score, and count your successes.

-## Trick
-Something that a character is able to do which isn't an aspect of their normal self.
-This works for lots of settings, from flashbangs to spells to traps

 ## Damage Types
-SOLAS contains many different damage types for different weapons and tricks.
+SOLAS contains many different damage types for different weapons and spells.
 This list can be expanded upon for your needs, but the standard categories as follows:

 - **Physical**: Bludgeoning, Piercing, Slashing
 - **Elemental**: Acid, Poison, Fire, Cold, Lightning
 - **Celestial**: Radiant, Necrotic, Force, Psychic

 ## Point Pools
-These are points you can save up to spend attacking, moving, or doing tricks.
+These are points you can save up to spend attacking, moving, or doing spells.
 When combat ends, these are returned to their maximum.

 **Focus** is your mental concentration at any given moment.
-These points are used up when you use tricks, and some are given back at the start of each turn.
+These points are used up when you use spells, and some are given back at the start of each turn.

 **Stamina** is your physical ableness at any given moment.
 These points are used up when you move or attack, and some are given back at the start of each turn.
 Every character has 3 stamina points.